 Age verification for online pornography

-Compulsory age verification poses serious privacy concerns
+Compulsory age verification poses

-that are not addressed within the Bill.
+serious privacy concerns that are not addressed within the Bill.
 Commercial pornographic websites may collect the exact identity details of their users, creating clear commercial opportunities for themselves.

-Data collection creates inherent risks of data breaches and the lack of safeguards within the Bill creates opportunities for 'Ashley Madison' style data leaks revealing personal sexual preferences; since privacy protections are entirely absent from the
+Data collection creates inherent risks of data breaches and the lack of safeguards within the Bill creates opportunities for 'Ashley Madison' style data leaks revealing personal sexual preferences; since privacy protections are entirely absent

 Amateur and smaller commercial websites will be unduly burdened by the Bill.
 Imposing the cost of age verification on them will make their existence as free and commercial entities untenable.
-This may also adversely affect sexual minorities by denying
+This may also adversely affect sexual minorities by

-them the means to freely express their sexuality.
+denying them the means to freely express their sexuality.

 While the Bill lacks proposals for blocking websites that do not comply for good reasons, it is proposed that payment providers will also be responsible for enforcement: hardly a bullet-proof solution.
 Meanwhile, online pornography will still be